econnet/econ/plan.rst

 as they cannot be sold as one entity.

 Funding via selling shares would give a way ownership.
-But ownership should stay with those cooperating.
+Ownership should stay with those cooperating.

 After some time in an ownership network, nodes that one contributed to and one thus sharedly owns